Science communication skills:

 As a scientist, how can you promote your research without selling out?
 In the world of academia, most scientists would cringe at the sound of the word “sell”.
 Surely, the science should be able to speak for itself!
 However, if we take a closer look at what “selling” actually means, it has wider implications that you may not expect: listening, influencing or making unexpected things happen.
 By communicating effectively about your research, you are not only doing a great service to the general public and your peers but also your own work.
 Here are our top 10 science communication tips to bear in mind.

-Science Magazine recently held an hour-long webinar dedicated to science communication.
-This round table, filmed in Washington, was hosted by Sean Sanders, Director and Senior Editor for Custom Publishing at Science.
-Amongst the panel of experts, Alexia Youknovsky, CEO of Agent Majeur, was invited to discuss how to best communicate science to peers and the public.
+Science Magazine held a webinar dedicated to science communication.
+This round table, filmed in Washington, brought together a panel of experts on the subject.
+For an hour, four speakers discussed how to improve the way you communicate about your research to peers and the public.
 Here, we provide you with our selection of the top 10 tips from this event.

 1. Understand your audience